bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 * Check that your uploaded code signing files are valid!
 Remember that these files can and do expire.

 **The** `**iOS Auto Provision**` **Step fails**

+* generate ipa locally
+* check uploaded profile
+* check that your account is connected

 **I uploaded a Distribution certificate and an App Store type provisioning profile but my builds still fail.**